 - Individuals who misuse prescription drugs by injecting them expose themselves to additional risks, including HIV, hepatitis B and C and other blood-borne viruses.

 Even when used as recommended, combining multiple prescription drugs can be dangerous.
-Talk to your health provider about all the medications and supplements you take to ensure you’re not putting your health at risk, and always ask the following questions before beginning a new prescription:
+Talk to your health provider about the medications and supplements you take to ensure you’re not putting your health at risk.
+Additionally, always ask the following questions before beginning a new prescription:

 - Will this medicine work safely with the other prescription and nonprescription medicines I’m currently taking?